josephh/cheats/docker.md

 docker run --name aem -u 0 -p 4502:4502 -p 9200:9200 -p 8081:8081 -it  aemtest /bin/bash

 ## Run
 • `-P` will publish all the exposed container ports to random ports on the Docker host.
-Mext you can see the ports by running the `docker port ~container~` command.
+Next you can see the ports by running the `docker port ~container~` command.

+### Attach
+e.g. `docker exec -it aem bash`

 ## Networks
 which networks are up and available?